hycis/TensorGraph/README.md

 2. HiddenNode : for putting sequential layers inside
 3. EndNode : for getting outputs from the model

-we put all the sequential layers into a `HiddenNode`, and connect the hidden nodes together to build all kinds of imaginable architecture without worrying about how to design the forward propagation.
-We let the graph engine sort all out all the forward propagtions for you, so that you just focus on designing the architecture.
+We put all the sequential layers into a `HiddenNode`, and connect the hidden nodes together to build all kinds of architectures without worrying about how to design the forward propagation.
+We let the graph engine sort out all the forward propagations for you, so that you just focus on designing the architecture.
 The graph always starts with `StartNode` and ends with `EndNode`.
 Below shows an [example](../examples/example.py) of building a tensor graph.

 -----